MohamadJehad/OnlineFitnessTraining/README.md

   directorie to store two text files for him.

 ## Usage of database
-- Three tables created to hold the main information of the (members, packages, vital details)
+- MYSQL database is used whith Three tables created to hold the main information of the (members, packages, vital details)

 ## Contact
 - Gmail: m.jehad.kh@gmail.com